|

 instructed to hand the phone back to (the manager, who) then instructed (the

-The caller instructed (the plaintiff) to remove all her clothing, including
+clothing.
+The caller instructed (the plaintiff) to remove all her clothing,

-her bra and panties, and she complied while (the manager) stood by.
-After she
+including her bra and panties, and she complied while (the manager) stood by.

-was completely undressed and all her clothes were in the bag, (the manager)
+After she was completely undressed and all her clothes were in the bag, (the

-again spoke with the caller and described how (the plaintiff) was sitting and
+manager) again spoke with the caller and described how (the plaintiff) was

-further advised the caller that her legs were closed.
-The caller instructed
+sitting and further advised the caller that her legs were closed.
+The caller

-(the plaintiff) to open her legs so that (the manager) could see between
+instructed (the plaintiff) to open her legs so that (the manager) could see

-them, but (the plaintiff) refused to do this," according to the suit.
+between them, but (the plaintiff) refused to do this," according to the

-After 45 minutes, the plaintiff's mother came in and told her daughter to get
+suit.
+After 45 minutes, the plaintiff's mother came in and told her daughter

 Oregon Department